onano/fluffy-octo-waddle/Backend/README.md

 * As a User, I want to view a list of discarded Jobs.
     * The list must be sorted by the date it was discarded on in descending order.

+* As a Developer, You'd want to implement a caching strategy as well.

 ## Technical Requirements